mariadb-developers/java-quickstart/jdbc/README.md

 frameworks such as JPA, Hibernate, MyBatis, and jOOQ.

-This directory contains three independent Maven projects with the minimal configuration to required to get started with JDBC and MariaDB.
+This directory contains three independent Maven projects with the minimal configuration required to get started with JDBC and MariaDB.
 Each project showcases a specific feature of JDBC:

 - part1: Opening and closing database connections
 - part2: Executing SQL statements using JDBC